taohu07/taohu07.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://cas.okstate.edu/department_of_geography/'> Assistant Professor, <a href='https://cas.okstate.edu/department_of_geography/'>Department of Geography, Oklahoma State University</a>.
+subtitle: <a href='https://cas.okstate.edu/department_of_geography/'> Assistant Professor, Department of Geography, Oklahoma State University</a>.

 profile:
   align: right